San Francisco Patrol Special Police

-The San Francisco Patrol Special Police (SFPSP) is a private special police agency in San Francisco, California.
-Per current city code, the SFPSP patrols the streets of San Francisco and fixed locations, and also provides a range of other safety services as requested by private clients.
-The SFPSP is authorized in the San Francisco City Charter, but is not part of the San Francisco Police Department (SFPD).
+The San Francisco Patrol Special Police (SFPSP) was a private special police agency in San Francisco, California, United States.
+Per city code, the SFPSP patrolled the streets of San Francisco and fixed locations and also provided a range of other safety services as requested by private clients.
+The SFPSP is authorized in the San Francisco City Charter, but was not part of the San Francisco Police Department (SFPD).

-The SFPSP is one of the oldest law enforcement agencies in the United States, having been founded in 1847 shortly before the California Gold Rush.
-The SFPSP is credited for the first modern U.S. adaption of the community policing concept.
+The SFPSP was one of the oldest law enforcement agencies in the United States, having been founded in 1847 shortly before the California Gold Rush.
+The SFPSP was credited for the first modern U.S. adaption of the community policing concept.

-The SFPSP employs non-sworn private patrol officers, appointed and regulated by the San Francisco Police Commission after an initial background review by the SFPD.
-As of 2011, they employed approximately 40 officers, known as "Patrol Special Police Officers" or simply "Patrol Specials".
+The SFPSP employed non-sworn private patrol officers, appointed and regulated by the San Francisco Police Commission after an initial background review by the SFPD.
+As of 2024, there are no longer any active Patrol Specials, with the retirement of the last Patrol Special on February 29, 2024.